-- 18.1 Employees' work shall be undertaken in accordance with programs developed by the manager or team leader. - 18.2 Where commercially appropriate, a designated driver may be allowed commuting use of a Council van, utility or light truck to facilitate on the job starts.
-The employee may be required to pick up other employees who form part of the unit to facilitate their on the job start. - 18.3 Commuting use will also be subject to the employee signing a "Commuting Use of Vehicle Agreement" and abiding by the conditions of that agreement.
+- 18.1 Employees' work shall be undertaken in accordance with programs developed by the manager or team leader. - 18.2 The employee with commuter use may be required to pick up other employees who form part of the unit to facilitate their on the job start.